BenniWi/airodor-wifi-web-app/airodor_wifi_api/README.md

     0 = Off
     1 = min - alternating
     2 = med - alternating
-    4 = max - alternating
+    3 = med - alternating (do not use, see reading status) 4 = max - alternating
     8 = med - permanent one direction
     16 = max - permanent one direction